 Project management

-Silke Scheider-Börsch, paediatric intensive care nurse, Remscheid
+Silke Scheider-Börsch, Pediatric intensive care nurse, Remscheid

-Monika Bach, paediatric intensive care nurse, Zurich
+Monika Bach, Pediatric intensive care nurse, Zürich

-Beate Schneider, paediatric intensive care nurse, Tübingen
+Beate Schneider, Pediatric intensive care nurse, Tübingen